Prework

 /vault-setup

-It asks you a few short questions and fills in your workspace for you: your Script (the CLAUDE.md Claude reads first), your first client file, and today's note.
-That is it.
-You have a working workspace.
-On Day 1 we build on top of it.
+It asks a few short questions and fills in your workspace: your Script (the CLAUDE.md Claude reads first), your first client file, today's note, and the skill map at skills/Skills.md.
+When that finishes, the workspace is ready for Day 1.

-If you want Obsidian: install it from OBSIDIAN-LINK, choose Open folder as vault, and point it at your workspace folder.
-Whatever you pick, you only need to be able to open one markdown file from your workspace and see it.
+If you want Obsidian: install it from obsidian.md/download, choose Open folder as vault, and point it at your workspace folder.
+Open memory-map.md, click one [[link]], then open skills/Skills.md.
+That confirms you can see the memory map and the skill map.

 Read the files in this workspace and tell me what you can see.